brunoterkaly/virtual-machine-scale-sets/README.md

 "natBackendPort": 22,
 ````

 Consecutive ports on the load balancer map to consecutive VM's in the scale set.
-He

 ![](./images/loadbalancer.png)